Thanatoz-1/SoundDemixing2023/README.md

 The project uses run-time augmentation method and some efficient modifications for different source separation backends.
 Please refer to the actual code for more info on the available backends.

 ## Dataset
+This repository can be used for training models for both tracks of SDX challenge.
 For the course of training, the project only uses [DnR dataset](https://zenodo.org/records/6949108)[1].
+For training models for MDX track, the path in the train.yaml can be replaced with musDB18 dataset [2].

 ## Submission and results